bikeshaving/crank/docs/WIP.md

 })();
 ```

-### Async components and children
+### Components with async children
 When Crank encounters an async component anywhere in the render tree, the entire rendering process also becomes asynchronous.
-Therefore, child components make parent components asynchronous, and depending on the kind of component, parents will communicate updates to asynchronous children in different ways.
+Therefore, async child components make parent components asynchronous, and depending on the kind of component, parents will communicate updates to asynchronous children in different ways.

 For instance, sync function components will transparently pass updates along to async children, so that when a renderer updates a sync function component concurrently, its async children will also update concurrently.
-On the other hand, synchronous generator components which yield async elements will not resume until those async elements have fulfilled.
-This is because synchronous generators expect to be resumed after their children have rendered, and the actual DOM nodes which are rendered are passed back into the generator, but we wouldn’t have those available if the generator was concurrently resumed before the async children had fulfilled.
+On the other hand, sync generator components which yield async elements will not resume until those async elements have fulfilled.
+This is because sync generators expect to be resumed after their children have rendered, and the actual DOM nodes which are rendered are passed back into the generator, but we wouldn’t have those available if the generator was concurrently resumed before the async children had fulfilled.

 ### Async generator functions
 Just as you can write stateful components with synchronous generator functions, you can also write stateful async components with async generator functions.